ekmungai/eloquent-ifrs-docs/content/docs/transactions.md

 + `HangingClearances`: A transaction that has been assigned to clear other transactions cannot be recycled.
 + `RedundantTransaction`: The main account of a transaction cannot be among the accounts in its line items.
 + `PostedTransaction`: Line items cannot be added or removed from a posted transaction.
++ `ClosedReportingPeriod`: Transactions cannot be created for a reporting period that has been closed.

 # Transaction Types